 It’s after you’ve identified the keywords that you can go ahead and optimise the pages that you wish to propel up the search engine ladder (read: rank high).
 In which case, you’ll be using both on-page and off-page SEO tactics to achieve this.

 Now that you know what keywords are, the next most logical thing to know is SEO.
 Essentially, SEO is the process of enhancing your position in the result pages of search engines.
 It’s the practise of adjusting your web content and everything involved to influence search engines decision to rank you higher over those you compete with.

 Several forces are at play here.
 To improve your SEO score, which translates to a higher ranking in the search engine’s result pages, you have to begin by churning out calculated web copies and posts that are crafted as per the standards and guidelines set by Google and other search engines.

 While ranking websites and determining their position in their result pages, search engines have a series of elements that they’ll be looking at and using to evaluate their ranking order.
 These elements include image tags, internal link structure, title tags, keywords, and inbound links – to name a few.

-Other than that, search engines are also interested in your website structure, the design, and how your visitors are interacting with your site.
+Other than that, search engines are also interested in your website structure, the design of your website, and how your visitors are interacting with your site.
 They also have a long list of off-site factors that they use to assign you a position in their result pages.